 I love sharing little and big diy projects to enhance your home because I’m always looking to improve my home.
 One of the biggest ways to enhance your home is to de-clutter it.
 My latest mission is to de-clutter my bedroom so when house tipster got in touch to partner with me, I thought I’d share the bedroom de-cluttering steps I’m following.
 House Tipster is all about home enhancement and is packed with home improvement ideas including de-cluttering, diy, decorating and so much more.
-Once I achieve my bedroom goals, I’ll share my bedroom on here later in the year.
+So if you need to declutter your bedroom, read on.

 I realised that whenever I’m having guests over I run around tidying all the ‘communal’ areas like the kitchen, living, dining room etc. But my bedroom always gets neglected because no one needs to go in there.
 Instead I just shut the door.
 But with a little effort, we can all reclaim our bedrooms and make them clutter free zones.
 Clutter is energy sapping, it creates overwhelm and a feeling of chaos which no one wants.
 So if you want to declutter your bedroom too, these tips will help.